janahlin/cloud-elt-infra/README.md

 This will create an encrypted vault file where you can securely store your cloud credentials.
 The deployment process will automatically generate the necessary terraform.tfvars file from these credentials.

-For detailed information about the secure credentials management approach, see [Secrets Management Guide](docs/secrets-management.md).
+For detailed information about managing secrets and credentials, see [Secrets Management](docs/secrets-management.md).

 ## 🔧 Configuration Options